-What is Mind, Brain and Education (MBE)?
+What is Mind, Brain, and Education (MBE)?

-Mind, brain and Education (MBE) simply refers to relation between how your brain develops (biologically) and how we learn.
+Mind, brain, and Education (MBE) simply refers to the relationship between how your brain develops (biologically) and how we learn.
 Your brain is a unique and dynamic organ that never stops developing.
 Recent discoveries in cognitive science have revealed that the human brain physically changes when it learns, and that after practicing certain skills, it becomes increasingly easier to continue learning and improving those skills.
 This has a significant effect on how schools and teachers should be designing their teaching plans and how learners should be taught.

 About the Seminar